4 Live while millions die.

 I can bake bread and cakes and pies in

 it.
-Biscuits, roast meat, cook all vegetables without water.
+Biscuits, roast meat, cook all vegetables without water, just their own juice.
 Make cornmeal

 muffins and mush for the next day’s breakfast.
 You will not stop eating during